 I find it's so much easier to just have a spare Canon battery waiting in the wings.
 It all depends on your shooting style and how you use your camera.
 Understanding all of them could help you get a few more shots in when your battery is running on empty.

 LIVE VIEW.
 Turn Live-view off.
 You can use your optical viewfinder (if you have one) rather than using the LCD screen to compose your photograph.

-Secondly, some cameras will let you adjust the amount of time that your photo is viewed on the LCD screen after you take a shot.
+IMAGE REVIEW.
+Most cameras will let you adjust the amount of time that your photo is viewed on the LCD screen after you take a shot.
 Changing the playback setting to show your most recent image from 8 seconds down to 4 or 2 seconds will help extend your battery life.

 Delete any images from the folder on your computer's hard drive after you've copied them there from your camera and have done a back up onto a DVD or other external storage location.